john8675309/tvdvr/README.md

 mkdir {copying,done,downloaded,processfiles,waiting}
 nano tv
 ```
-edit the variables if you followed the above steps probably not much will need to be configured except for where you want to ssh to and the id_rsa key
+Edit the variables if you followed the above steps probably not much will need to be configured except for where you want to ssh to and the id_rsa key.

 After this next thing to do would be to configure schedules direct: https://schedulesdirect.org/
-you probably shoudn't run this a root so when you run this command do it as a user NOT as root (You have been warned)
+you probably shoudn't run this a root so when you run this command do it as a user NOT as root (You have been warned).
 ```
 tv_grab_na_dd  --configure
 ```
-edit the tv file again and set the location of the xmltv config file for example: /home/user/.xmltv/tv_grab_na_dd.conf
+Edit the tv file again and set the location of the xmltv config file for example: /home/user/.xmltv/tv_grab_na_dd.conf
 create a cronjob for all the required stuff.
 Do this as your user no more root!
 ```
 crontab -e